PabloGalindoRoldan/SQLSite/README.md

 The project is live and fully functional online.
 While some validation logic can still be improved, the platform already provides a smooth and engaging experience for practicing SQL.

 LINK to the site: https://sqlsite.netlify.app/

+## Feedback & Contributions

+If you find a bug, have an idea for improvement, or want to suggest new exercises, please open an [Issue](../../issues) or start a [Discussion](../../discussions).
+Contributions are also welcome through pull requests!